soubhatta/INTERNSAVY/README.md

 # INTERNSAVY
-Projects on Web Development Internship
+Projects on Web Development Internship(Level-2)

 Task 1 - Build a Weather App - You can use HTML, CSS, javascript to create a simple but effective website that highlights your strengths and interests.